Direct semi-parametric estimation of the state price density implied in option prices: Discussion

-We have tested the DESPD performances in simulations and real data analyses.
-Our Monte Carlo experiments compared the DESPD with the positive convolution approximation \citep[PCA,][]{Bondarenko2003}.
-The price dynamic was simulated assuming a 3-component log-normal mixture p.d.f.
-The results are presented in Section~\ref{sec_simulations}.
-Our approach clearly outperforms PCA, both in terms of pricing accuracy and density estimation.
-These results appear even more interesting if one recalls that the PCA framework is already known as more efficient than several alternatives belonging to different modeling classes (as discussed in \citealt*{Bondarenko2003}).

-We also tested our methodology, using historical stock and volatility index options (Section~\ref{sec_application}).
-In this case we simultaneously estimate call and put contracts using the data augmentation strategy outlined in Section~\ref{sec_parity}.
+We tested our methodology using weekly index options.
+We simultaneously estimated call and put contracts using the data augmentation strategy outlined in Section~\ref{sec_parity}.
 Our results confirm the appropriateness of the proposed framework.
-In particular, we observed a good degree of consistency between the inferred SPDs and the index dynamics realized during the residual life of each contract (see PIT assessment in Figure~\ref{fig_PIT}).
+In particular, we observed a good degree of consistency between the inferred SPDs and the index dynamics realized during the residual life of each contract.

+We also tested DESPD performance in a large simulation study using option prices simulated from a 3-component log-normal mixture p.d.f.
+We compared DESPD with the positive convolution approximation \citep[PCA,][]{Bondarenko2003} and the methods of \cite{Hardle2009} and \cite{Fengler2009}.
+The PCA framework has been already compared to several alternatives belonging to different modeling classes.
+The evidence in Section~\ref{sec_simulations} is in favor of our methodology, both in terms of pricing accuracy and density estimation.

-Our future research will focus on generalizations of the present framework.
-Using tensor product P-splines \citep{EilersMarx2003}, two-dimensional SPDs can be estimated.
-One could, for example, introduce an intra-day time dimension to model option pricing movements during a trading day.
-The second dimension could also be the time to maturity.
-Such a multidimensional DESPD would ensure an efficient extrapolation of the SPDs over unobserved maturities and an accurate estimation of the prices for longer time to maturity where the observations become more sparse.
+Our future research will focus on generalizations of the present work.
+We will investigate the asymptotic properties of the proposed estimator.
+A good starting point should be the results presented in \citet*{Yu2002} and \citet*{Fengler2015}.
+Our framework can also be adopted within the parametric joint pricing kernel method of \citet[][section 5]{Song2016}.
+This would enable us to model the impact of multiple factors (e.g. price volatility) on the risk-neutral density.
+Furthermore, tensor product P-splines \citep{EilersMarx2003} make it possible to model two-dimensional SPDs.
+One could, for example, account for an intra-day time dimension to model option pricing movements during a trading day.
+The second dimension could also be the time to maturity \citep[in analogy, for example, with][]{Fengler2015}.
+This multidimensional DESPD would ensure efficient extrapolation of the SPDs over unobserved maturities and accurate estimation of the prices for longer time to maturity where the observations become more sparse.
+Finally, our framework does not include an explicit model for stochastic volatility.
+However, the estimated non-parametric density incorporates it implicitly.
+For explicit estimation of stochastic volatility, time series data would be needed.